 Avoid heavy traffic areas or rush-hour driving when you can.

 If you must drive on a fast-moving highway, drive in the right-hand lane.
 Traffic moves more slowly there, giving you more time to make safe driving decisions.

 Do you take any medicines that make you feel drowsy, lightheaded, or less alert than usual?
 Do medicines you take have a warning about driving?
 Many medications have side effects that can make driving unsafe.
 Pay attention to how these drugs may affect your driving.

 Make a list of all of your medicines, and talk with your doctor or pharmacist about how they can affect your driving.

 Don’t drive if you feel lightheaded or drowsy.

 Be a Safe Driver

 Maybe you already know that driving at night, on the highway, or in bad weather is a problem for you.
 Some older drivers also have problems when yielding the right of way, turning (especially making left turns), changing lanes, passing, and using expressway ramps.

 Safe driving tips:

 Have your driving skills checked by a driving rehabilitation specialist, occupational therapist, or other trained professional.
-Driving programs and clinics can test your driving and suggest ways to improve your skills.

 When in doubt, don’t go out.
 Bad weather like rain, ice, or snow can make it hard for anyone to drive.
 Try to wait until the weather is better, or use buses, taxis, or other transportation services.